howtobescott/streak-timer/README.md

 A Rubik's cube timer training web app to help improve speed!

 ## Concept
-Based off a practice drill concept done by legendary speedcuber [Feliks Zemdegs](https://www.worldcubeassociation.org/persons/2009ZEMD01), the goal of the drill is to continuously complete solves under your global average.
-The main goal of this drill is to train focus when doing cubing sessions, full focus can lead to eliminating bad solves and gradually lower times.
+Based off a practice drill concept done by legendary speedcuber [Feliks Zemdegs](https://www.worldcubeassociation.org/persons/2009ZEMD01), the goal of this drill is to continuously complete solves under your global average.
+This drill should train deep focus when doing cubing sessions, deep focus can lead to eliminating bad solves and gradually lower times.

 ## Setup
 Unfortunately the application is not yet hosted on a proper server.
 To access and use the application do the following: